Transega/Ecaas-Documentation/modules/data_collection.rst

 h.
 Quality Check

-Box placement is a process whereby Enumerators set up a box using logs and ropes measuring 5 by 8 meters.
+Box placement is a process whereby, Enumerators set up a box using logs and ropes measuring 5 by 8 meters.
 Enumerators use a built a mobile application by `PULA`_ to collect the Geographical co-ordinates of the boxes and the farm, this  information is then saved and awaits a number of processes, for data quality and further analysis.
 This can be done during growing phase of the plant or two to four weeks before harvest.

-Harvesting was done on the Placed box, whereby the Enumerator(s) and the farmer together havest and weigh the harvest, this is then placed into an separate guny bag that is then put to dry and weighed and recoreded.
+Harvesting was done inside the Placed box, whereby the Enumerator(s) and the farmer together havest and weigh the harvest, this is then placed into an separate guny bag that is then put to dry and weighed and recoreded.
 This information is Crucial as it will help to generate coefficient(s) of moisture for a crop.
 The information together with photographs is Keyed into the mobile application and submiited to the servers.